tamim2763/donate-blood/README.md

 ### About This Project

-This project was built to solve a critical problem: connecting blood donors with those in need.
-It provides a full-stack platform for users to register as donors and for patients to find donors based on blood type.
+The goal of this project was to design and build the front-end for a full-stack platform that connects blood donors with those in need.

+It includes the complete user interface for:
+* User registration and login
+* A private user dashboard for donors
+* A donor search and results page

+While the front-end is fully built, the backend logic (user authentication, database connections, and search functionality) is not fully implemented.

 ---

 ### 🛠 Tech Stack

-* **Backend:** Node.js, Express.js, MongoDB (with Mongoose)
-* **Authentication:** JSON Web Tokens (JWT), bcrypt
 * **Frontend:** HTML, CSS, Vanilla JavaScript, Bootstrap
-* **Deployment:** Vercel
+* **Backend (In-Progress/Planned):** Node.js, Express.js, MongoDB (with Mongoose), JWT, bcrypt

 ---

-### Features
+### Key UI/UX Features

-* **Secure User Authentication:** Full register and login system using JWT for protected routes.
-* **Donor Dashboard:** A private, authenticated dashboard (`/dashboard`) where users can view and update their profile information (name, last donation date, etc.).
+* **Responsive Design:** The UI is fully responsive and accessible on mobile, tablet, and desktop.
+* **User Dashboard:** A clean, modern UI for a protected donor dashboard.
-* **Donor Search:** A protected feature (`/find_donor`) that allows logged-in users to search for eligible donors by blood group.
+* **Donor Search:** A clear, card-based interface for displaying donor search results.
-* **Eligibility Logic:** The server automatically calculates if a donor is eligible to donate based on their last donation date.
+* **Complete User Flow:** Includes all necessary pages for a user to navigate, from the homepage to signing up and viewing a dashboard.

 ---